- NPM Downloads Last Month

 custom: pythonRequirements: slim: true

 To specify additional directories to remove from the installed packages, define a list of patterns in the serverless config using the

-slimPatterns option and glob syntax.
-Note, it matches against whole paths, so to match a file in any directory, start your pattern with
+**/*.dist-info*).
+Note, the glob syntax matches against whole paths, so to match a file in any directory, start your pattern with

 custom: pythonRequirements: slim: true slimPatterns: - "**/*.egg-info*"